ewhicher/matter/content/collections/case_studies/visualising-supply-chain-opportunities-for-royal-canin.md

     type: paragraph
   -
     type: paragraph
-updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
+updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
-updated_at: 1676463680
+updated_at: 1677081605
 thumbnail: pexels-lumn-406014.jpg
-snippet: 'Royal Canin asked us and a leading digital transformation consultancy, to scope and design a bespoke system for tracking and managing their pet food products globally.'
+snippet: 'A responsive product tracking and monitoring tool for a lovable pet food co.'
 footer_text:
   -
     type: heading